FrancescoCrecchi/Classpad/README.md

 Q: "Why Classpad is a webapp and what it means?"
 A: "To let Classpad be usable from the most of users, we designed Classpad to be platform independent engeenering it as a webapp so you only need a web-browser (de-facto installed by default in every device you may have).
 As a webapp you don't need to download it from Apple/Google/Windows store because its logic and functionalities are accessible from your web browser.
 Generally speaking you may say that it is a website."

-Q: "How mouch does it costs?"
+Q: "How much does it costs?"
 A: "Classpad is open-source, and based on open-source tools, so it's completely free!"